-- Medicaid and Private Insurance - The ability to bill for home health/hospice is dependent upon the state flexibilities and the program itself.
-Research should be conducted to determine when telehealth can be provided and if it is billable. - Paid telehealth visits by licensed practitioners.
-As of March 6, 2020, Medicare pays for office, hospital visits or visits to a patient's home furnished via telehealth.
+Medicaid and Private Insurance Payment for Telehealth: If hospice and/or home health can bill for telehealth is dependent upon the state flexibilities and the program itself.
+Research should be conducted to determine when telehealth can be provided and if it is billable.

+Paid telehealth visits by licensed practitioners.
+Medicare pays for office, hospital visits or visits to a patient's home furnished via telehealth.
 These visits can be conducted by doctors, nurse practitioners, clinical psychologists, licensed clinical social workers, and other licensed practitioners.